wyhaines/docs-test/docs/learn/uci/state-transitions-validity.md

 - the public key of the receiver is properly identified.

 At the moment, each certificate has at most 14 STARK proofs.
-The STARK proofs are non-interactive.
-The prover is the certificate producing entity (the set of validators), and the verifier is any listening XSP node.
+The prover is the certificate producing entity, and the verifier is any listening XSP node.
 However, note that any entity can verify this certificate, since the public inputs are the Merkle roots of the previous and current certificates.

 ### Future Work and Next Steps